-- 1. Unless otherwise mentioned, the term of validity for examinations passed is three years.
+- Unless otherwise mentioned, the term of validity for examinations passed is three years.
 The Examination Board may extend the term of validity if, in its judgment, the knowledge, insights and skills relating to the course corresponding to the examination in question are not obsolete. - 2.
 The Examination Board can impose, with respect to an examination taken and passed more than three years ago, an additional or alternative examination, before the student can pass the concluding examination. - 3.
 The term of validity of tests on which examinations are based is limited to the academic year in which the test has been taken, unless the examiner determines otherwise in the course manual.

-Article 5.3 - right of inspection
+Article 5.3 - Perusal and explanatory opportunity

-- A (public) inspection of the graded work is granted as soon as possible after a written test, but no later than four weeks after the results of the written test have been announced.
-The examiner determines the location and time of the inspection.
-During this inspection, interested parties may request to peruse the questions and assignments of the test concerned, along with the criteria for assessment. - 2.
-In the event that a student can demonstrate that he/she was prevented from being at the assigned location and time for the inspection mentioned in paragraph 1, due to force majeure, at the request of the student an alternative opportunity will be offered, if possible within the term mentioned in paragraph 1.
+- Interested parties will be given an opportunity to see the questions and assignments of the examination concerned, along with the criteria for assessment.
+The examiner will organise this opportunity as soon as possible after the assessment of the examination, but no later than four weeks after the results of the written examination have been announced. - During the term mentioned in paragraph 1, persons who have taken written examinations may peruse their assessed work.
+The examiner shall determine the location and time of perusal.
+The examiner may combine perusal with the explanatory opportunity mentioned in paragraph 1. - 3.
+In the event that a student can demonstrate that he/she was prevented from being at the assigned location and time for the perusal mentioned in paragraph 2, due to force majeure, at the request of the student an alternative opportunity will be offered, if possible within the term mentioned in paragraph 1.